 On 17 September, the Norwegian government announced the date for the entry into force of Act no. 42 of 21 June 2019 on amendments to the Medicines Act and the Pharmacy Act.
 The new rules will enter into force on 1 January 2022.

 In 2018 and 2019, the government adopted new rules on fines for breaches in, inter alia, the Norwegian Medicines Act, Pharmacy Act and Medical Device Act.
 The rules have not yet entered into force, but it has now been decided that they will enter into force on 1 January 2022.

-The new rules gives the Norwegian Medicines Agency competence to impose fines in the following cases:
+The new rules give the Norwegian Medicines Agency competence to impose fines in the following cases:

 - Operating a pharmacy without license

-More information about the decision can be found on the Parliament's homepage (in Norwegian only).
+More information about the announcement can be found here (in Norwegian only).